priority rules header image- students building models of molecules using moly mod kits.

 Rule 3

-If atoms attached to the carbon carbon double bond (C=C) contains groups with either double or triple bonds then these groups are given a single bond equivalency, this simply means that each double or triple bonded atom is duplicated; for example:
+If the groups attached to the carbon-carbon double bond (C=C) contain double or triple bonds, then these groups are given a single-bond equivalency.
+This simply means that each double or triple bonded atom is duplicated and imaginary ghost atoms are created; for example:

 Key Points